100% (game show): Scores

 The original twist to the show was that, throughout the whole game, the players were told the individual scores (as a percentage of the number of questions answered correctly to that point), but not the player to whom those scores belonged.
 The scores were given to the contestants after 10, 30, 50, 60, 80, and all 100 questions had been asked, as a percentage of the number of questions they had correctly answered.
 They were also told whether there had been a change in the lead.

 Later on, the rules were changed so that the players now knew who had which scores for the first 50 questions.
 In all cases, the audience could see who had what score and during the last ten questions the scores were displayed on screen after each answer.

 Question fields

 Originally, the format of the show was that 100 questions would be asked without an overall subject.
 In its later format, the subject would change every ten questions, with 1–10 and 81–100 being general knowledge.
 Every fifth question was a true or false question, and question 100 took the form of a ludicrous fact that was almost always true.
-In the case of a tie, a 101st question, always true or false, was asked, and if both players got it right the faster player to answer won.
+In the case of a tie, a 101st question, always true or false, was asked, and the fastest player to give the right answer won.
 All questions, answer options, and correct answers were displayed on-screen for viewers to see.